oorr90/js_cat_slideshow/README.md

 # JavaScript Cat Slideshow
 This project was an assignment for Scripting for the Web @ SMCC Fall 2017

+I only created the JavaScript file - everything else was written by Prof. Valerie Green, and not meant to be edited

 ### Project Instructions

 Phase 1: